Pregnant and Pretty

 Anna Morozova: As the pregnancy progresses, the front abdominal wall stretches and striae gravidarum or stretch marks appear.
 They can be various shades of white, silver, or dark purple.
 After having a baby, stretch marks typically don’t go away entirely.
 However, they usually do lose their bright color and fade into white stripes.

-FashionTime.ru: What kinds of skin and hair care tips would you recommend for future mother?
+FashionTime.ru (Question): What kinds of skin and hair care tips would you recommend for future mother?

 Products that affect hair care such as semi-permanent hair dye or popular sulfate-free shampoos, conditioners, and masks are great choices for a pregnant woman’s skin.

 FashionTime.ru (Question): Are there any cosmetic procedures women should avoid while being pregnant?

 Anna Morozova: Chemical peels, all types of dermal fillers, vitamin injections, cosmetic operations, or plastic surgeries should not be done during pregnancy.
 These methods haven’t been studied enough and can negatively affect the growth of the baby.
 So we suggest to be on a safe side.

 FashionTime.ru (Question): What is the biggest piece of advice in the context of cosmetic care you can give future moms?